MathisBonnard/TFE4141_Project/README.md

 We use a modular exponentiation algorithm wich is optimize with binary representation of numbers.
 The multiplication of numbers is made using the Blakley's algorithm.

 # Using the design
-To open and work on the design with Vivado, you need to run the file regenarate.tcl
+To open and work on the design with Vivado, you need to run the file regenarate_projects.tcl